YangSH-ac/PhageMind/code/STEPS.md

                        -s "UTP--glucose-1-phosphate uridylyltransferase" \
                        -e "6-phosphogluconate dehydrogenase"
 ```
+If these sequences are in contig form, it is possible that housekeeping genes may be distributed across multiple contigs.
+To achieve more accurate retrieval, the contigs can be assembled using [RagTag](https://github.com/malonge/RagTag) prior to extraction.
-For more information about this script, run
+- For more information about this script, run
 ```
 > python FastaExtract.py -h
 usage: FastaExtract.py [-h] -i FILE -o FILE [-a] [-s STR] [-e STR] [-k] [-l FILE] [-r]